 2. How can I find out if my selected colleges are using the institutional methodology?

 Here is one of the CSS profile tips and tricks that you need!
 A full list of the CSS Profile Schools is updated by the College Board each year.
-You can safely assume that if your selected colleges are not on this list, they are very likely using the Federal Methodology.
+You can safely assume that if your selected colleges are not on this list, they are very likely to use the Federal Methodology.

 3. Why is all this so confusing?

-Not long after the creation of the Institutional Methodology, each school began making its own determination on what it considered to be a “fair” method for the assessment of student/parent income and assets.
+Not long after the creation of the Institutional Methodology, each school began making its own determination on what is considered to be a “fair” method for the assessment of student/parent income and assets.

 For example, some schools using the Institutional Methodology assess home equity without any limitation on the amount, while others limit the assessment to a multiple of the family’s adjusted gross income.
-Still others do not assess it at all.
+Still, others do not assess it at all.
 It’s important to keep up with new CSS profile tips and tricks!

 4. Do schools ever change the way they assess aid eligibility?